What to Know About ADT Home Security

 It’s also worth noting that you’ll likely lock into a 36-month contract upon sign-up.

-Overall, the price is on par with other pro-installed security companies, like Vivint, although with ADT you can’t keep your equipment when you cancel.
+Overall, the price is on par with other pro-installed security companies, although with ADT you can’t keep your equipment when you cancel.